jakehoward/piggy-ts/README.md

-# piggy-ts
+# 🐷 piggy-ts

-Convenience wrapper around the venerable node-postgres and marv so that you can use Postgres effectively.
+Convenience wrapper around the venerable node-postgres and marv, making it easier to use Postgres effectively.